 Images in this publication are provided courtesy of this year's STARS rated institutions.
-We are grateful to the 46 institutions that shared images with us and to all of the colleges and universities that have demonstrated their sustainability commitment through STARS.
+We are grateful to the 47 institutions that shared images with us and to all of the colleges and universities that have demonstrated their sustainability commitment through STARS.

-Cover: In 2016, Université Laval earned Gold certification for Vélo Québec, a bicycle certification program inspired by Bicycle Friendly America.
-Full story on page 46.
+Cover page: In 2016, Université Laval (Coop Roue-Libre) earned Gold certification for Vélo Québec, a bicycle certification program inspired by Bicycle Friendly America.
+Story on page 46.